jawardell/ubiquitous-broccoli/README.md

 Skewed top corridor numbers lie within a structure called a skewed-top corridor.
-The sequences that have been spotted in these corridors don't seem to have been documented by anyone else and there is currently not a closed-form formula for skewed top corridor numbers.
+The sequences that have been spotted in these corridors don't seem to have been documented yet and there is currently not a closed-form formula for skewed top corridor numbers.
 The study of STCs falls within the realm of